glennlopez/EmbeddedSystems.Playground/README.md

 Embedded Systems Playground
 =================
 This repo contains all my trials and tribulations with Embedded Systems.
-It contains learning materials, practice sessions, and all the labs I've completed in my lifetime.
-I've also create a [Wiki](https://github.com/glennlopez/EmbeddedSystems.Playground/wiki) to serve as a quick reference guide for configuring devices I use, and to teach myself how to use them should I ever forget how.
+It contains learning materials, practice sessions, and all the labs I've completed independently (no-credits/for-fun).

-**Note:** Some embedded systems labs have thier own repo.
-The table below links to all the labs I've completed located within this repo and outside of it.
+**+More:** Labs I've done with schools/for-credit will have thier own repo.
+The table below links to all the embedded-systems labs I've completed (within this repo and outside of it).
 The table is organized from the most recent labs at the top and oldest being at the bottom

+I've also create a [Wiki](https://github.com/glennlopez/EmbeddedSystems.Playground/wiki) to serve as a quick reference guide for configuring devices I use, and to teach myself how to use them.

 | Institution | Course Name           |
 | ------------- |:--------------------:|